 The Limited Liability Company structure allows business owners to retain the liability protection of a corporation while being taxed as a sole proprietor or partnership.
 Even if the business goes south, faces legal assaults, or otherwise ends up on the dark side of business loan statistics, the powers-that-be cannot come take your car, your house, or your personal financial resources to satisfy the debts of your business or any claims against it.
 It’s a whole separate entity, at least legally.

-Just over a third of NSBA members (35%) reported their business as an LLC.
+Just over a third (35%) of National Small Business Association (NSBA) members report their business as an LLC.

 Corporations (sometimes called “C-Corps”) are, legally speaking, entirely separate from their owners.
 They profit as legal entities, pay taxes as legal entities, may sue or be sued as legal entities, and since 2010, they have many of the same Bill of Rights protections as individuals do – at least according to the U.S. Supreme Court.